cetz-package/cetz/src/lib/decorations.typ

         and pointiness >= 0 and pointiness <= 1
       or type(pointiness) == angle
         and pointiness >= 0deg and pointiness <= 90deg,
-      message: "pointiness must be a factor between 0 and 1 or an angle between 0deg and 90deg", )
+      message: "pointiness must be a factor between 0 and 1 or an angle between 0deg and 90deg, got " + repr(pointiness),
+    )
     let pointiness = if type(pointiness) == angle { pointiness } else { pointiness * 90deg }